globaleaks/whistleblowing-software/documentation/developer/Environment.rst

   cd GlobaLeaks/backend
   python3 -mvenv env
-  source ./env/bin/activate
+  source env/bin/activate
   pip3 install -r requirements.txt

 This will create for you a python virtualenv in the directory env containing all the required python dependencies.
+To leave the virtualenv, type ``deactivate``.

 Then, anytime you will want to activate the environment to run globaleaks you will just need to issue the command: